Towards an Accessible, Noninvasive Micronutrient Status Assessment Method: A Comprehensive Review of Existing Techniques: Implications for Future Micronutrient Status Assessment Methods

-Generally, we find that current innovative approaches to biofluid analysis for micronutrient status assessment lack clinical relevance (Sections \ref{subsec_assays} to \ref{subsec_analytic}).
-To overcome this limitation and develop effective, meaningful assessment methods, future research could prioritize demonstrating clinical utility and shift focus toward clinical relevance as a primary goal.
-At a high level, this requires an interdisciplinary approach to technological research, and an understanding that novel, technological methods are best utilized as an aid to clinical expertise.
-Micronutrition is fundamentally a clinical field, so all future solutions must contextualize their work within a clinical application.
+We find that current innovative approaches to biofluid analysis for micronutrient status assessment lack clinical relevance (Sections \ref{subsec_assays} to \ref{subsec_analytic}).
+To overcome this limitation, future research could shift focus toward clinical relevance as a primary goal.
+This requires an interdisciplinary approach and recognition that technology is most effective when it complements clinical expertise, especially as micronutrition is inherently a clinical field where all solutions must be grounded in practical applications.
+Clinical, practical grounding can also be done by benchmarking new approaches against established optimal reference standards, detailed in Table \ref{tab: assessment}.
+Comparative validation is essential to demonstrate a novel method's relevance and its potential as a viable substitute for the clinical optimal reference standard.
+We note that appropriate use of ELISA tests are sufficient in most cases.

-It is imperative to benchmark new approaches against established clinical standards.
-Such comparative validation is crucial to demonstrate the relevance and efficacy of a novel method, and to determine its potential as a viable substitute for the clinical gold standard.
-Only a limited number of the reviewed methodologies conduct such comparative analyses with state-of-the-art clinical practices.
-To aid in this endeavor, gold-standard methods for the assessment of each micronutrient are depicted in Tables \ref{tab:assess-vitamins-water-soluble}, \ref{tab:assess-vitamins-fat-soluble}, and \ref{tab:assess-minerals} in the Appendix.
-We note that ELISA tests are sufficient in most cases, as long as the standard protocol is followed.

-Since this validation can be difficult and expensive (Section \ref{clinical/biochemical analysis}), there is potential for studies to apply new assessment methods among patient populations that are routinely assessed by clinicians.
-Often, the clinical gold standard is already being used to determine the status of these individuals.
-Thus, there is an opportunity to collaborate with medical professionals working in these populations, who may provide access to clinical test results for comparative analysis as well as valuable feedback.
-Selecting populations at risk for imbalance, such as candidates for bariatric surgery or individuals with diabetes, may be useful because they are frequently surveyed and assessed for nutritional status pre and post-treatment.

-Researchers could also understand and integrate clinical literature about the relevance of different biofluid samples (Section \ref{subsec_biofluids}), utilizing them where appropriate.
-For example, several reviewed papers claim to measure in-body micronutrient status from sweat, despite clinical evidence that sweat is an inaccurate representation of in-body status \cite{baker_physiological_2020, baker_physiology_2019}.
-Clinical relevance can be further improved by assuring novel methods can measure the same biomarkers used by clinicians across the spectrum of deficiency to excess.